 - Make sure you do not to speak negatively about your own dental experiences.

 How can I make visiting the dentist fit into the budget?

 As with most big decisions, your family’s budget is one of the most important factors as you choose a dentist.
 At Indy Dental Group, we work hard to help you use all the dental insurance benefits you are owed.
 You can use your PPO plan and we will partner closely with you to ensure you receive the full reimbursement for any treatments you receive.
-You can receive two checkups and cleanings for free per year with dental insurance.

 For patients who do not have dental insurance or for those who do have coverage but could still use a little help paying for out-of-pocket costs, patient financing is available through CareCredit.
 This is a third-party financing agency that works like a credit card you use for medical expenses.
 Simply swipe it at the time you receive the services and then make smaller payments on the bill over time.